ptdas/NextApp/README.md

 # NextApp
-API Connector for ERPNext in Next App
+API Connector for ERPNext in Next App (Next Sales)

 # One installed, All connected
 This is a bench app module by Frappe Bench, you must have Frappe Environment before to install this bench app module